-Important thing here is, to cook the mushrooms until all the water is evaporated and also have them cooled off completely before you start mixing with other ingredients.
+- The important thing here is to cook the mushrooms until all the water is evaporated, and also have them cooled off completely before you start mixing with other ingredients.

-Another important tip, that I find out recently, is that the beans needs to be dried out of all the moisture.
+- Another important tip, that I find out recently, is that the beans needs to be dried out, leaving no moisture.
 After you rinse your beans, spread them on paper towel and pat them dry.

 When combined with binding ingredients, these two tricks should make your veggie burgers stick together.

-I made thesis beautiful babies over the weekend and took them for lunch to work the next day.
-I brought one for my vegetarian friend, who does not believe that one can make her own veggie burgers, and she was super impressed.
+I made these beautiful vegetarian burgers over the weekend and took them for lunch to work the next day.
+I brought one for my vegetarian friend, who does not believe that one can make her own homemade veggie burgers, and she was super impressed.

 She couldn’t believe that they sticked together so well and wanted to take a photo to show her husband.
 I think it is a pretty good endorsement.

-So what’s so great about these mushroom black bean veggie burgers after all?
+So what’s so great about these burgers after all?